martinvonz/jj/docs/config.md

 Obviously, you would only set one line, don't copy them all in!

-## Diffing
+## Editing diffs

-This setting affects the tool used for editing diffs (e.g. `jj split`, `jj amend -i`).
+The `ui.diff-editor` setting affects the tool used for editing diffs (e.g.
+`jj split`, `jj amend -i`).
 The default is `meld`.
 The left and right directories to diff are passed as the first and second argument respectively.

 For example:

-    diff-editor = "vimdiff"
+    ui.diff-editor = "vimdiff"

 When kdiff3 is set via:

-    diff-editor = "kdiff3"
+    ui.diff-editor = "kdiff3"

 Custom arguments can be added, and will be inserted before the paths to diff:

-    merge-tools.kdiff3.program = "kdiff3"
+    # merge-tools.kdiff3.program = "kdiff3"      # Defaults to the name of the tool if not specified
     merge-tools.kdiff3.edit-args = ["--merge", "--cs", "CreateBakFiles=0"]

-## Relative timestamps

-    ui.relative-timestamps = true

-False by default, but setting to true will change timestamps to be rendered as `x days/hours/seconds ago` instead of being rendered as a full timestamp.

 # Alternative ways to specify configuration settings